Metaxal/wordle-solver/README.md

 ```shell
 racket -l- wordle-solver --target all --silent
 ```
-Observe how the solver speed up as more results get cached.
-The chac
+Observe how the solver speeds up as more results get cached.
+The cache can be saved to disk using the `--cache <file>` to be reused in a later invokation of the program (with the same flag).

 #### Use the solver as an assistant (just omit the `--target` flag):
 ```shell